dfreerksen/dotfiles/README.md

 #### Git CLI

-If you know for a fact once you you run `sh bootstrap.sh` to set this up and you will *never* run it again.
+If you know for a fact once you you run `sh setup.sh` to set this up and you will *never* run it again.
 Maybe you don't need a `~/.gitconfig.local` file.

 Set your name